agentsea/tide-ui/data/README.md

 - Removed duplicate boxes within the same image group.
 - Converted the bounding boxes into points by taking the center-point of the box.
 - Kept only the `image`, `resolution`, `name`, `point` columns.

+## Replication

+The dataset can be reconstructed by running the `bb2points.py` script.